clover/remote-pay-cloud/README.md

 [Online API class Docs](http://clover.github.io/remote-pay-cloud-api/1.3.1-rc1.0/)

 # Release Notes
+## Version 1.3.1-rc1.1
+* SEMI-695 Update typesccript version

 ## Version 1.3.1-rc1.0
-SEMI-864 Fix case where a provided tip of 0 resulted in a sale being converted to an auth.
+* SEMI-864 Fix case where a provided tip of 0 resulted in a sale being converted to an auth.

 ## Version 1.3.0-rc1.1
-SEMI-917 Add onDeviceDisconnected, onDeviceConnected, onDeviceReady, and deprecate onDisconnected, onConnected, onReady.
+* SEMI-917 Add onDeviceDisconnected, onDeviceConnected, onDeviceReady, and deprecate onDisconnected, onConnected, onReady.
 This brings this API in closer alignment with the other remote-pay API's.

 ## Version 1.3.0-rc1.0
 * Added support for Custom Activities